Langtang, Gosainkunda and Helambu Trek 17 Days

 Visa And Entry Procedure

-Visitors can now apply for online visa within15 days of their arrival date in Nepal.
-For this, you will need your Nepal hotel address and a digital passport-sized photo that needs to be uploaded to the online application.
-After submitting the form online, you need to print out the confirmation page which has to be furnished at the immigration section in Kathmandu airport along with your passport and the required visa fee.
-You can apply for your online Nepal visa here.
+Visitors can now apply for an online visa within 15 days of their arrival date in Nepal.
+To do so, you will need your Nepal hotel address and a digital passport-sized photo uploaded to the online application.
+After submitting the form online, you need to print out the confirmation page, which must be furnished at the immigration section in Kathmandu airport, along with your passport and the required visa fee.

-Whichever way you enter Nepal, you will be given a 15/30/90 day visa as per your requirement.
+Whichever way you enter Nepal, you will be given a 15/30/90-day visa as required.
 The general Nepal tourist visa fee on arrival for multiple entries is:

 15 days – US$30, 30 days – US$50, and 90days – US$125

-Tourist visas can be extended for a maximum of 150 days in a year and these extensions are granted only at the department of immigration offices at Pokhara and Kathmandu.
-For more information on Nepal visa, visit our visa information page.
+Tourist visas can be extended for a maximum of 150 days a year, and these extensions are granted only at the Department of immigration offices in Pokhara and Kathmandu.
+For more information on Nepal visas, visit our visa information page.

 Our Trekking Guides/Leaders

 Here at Adventure Club, our staff is like family.
-We only use locals to support their communities and we train our staff rigorously to be the best they can be – for you!
+We only use locals to support their communities and train our staff rigorously to be the best they can be – for you!

-• Full first aid training
+• Full first-aid training

 • Guide Training (trekking)